whatznottechnology/chobighar_PyJS/VERCEL_DEPLOYMENT_GUIDE.md

-# 🚀 Deploy Chabighar to Vercel
+# 🚀 Deploy chobighar to Vercel

 ## Why Vercel is Perfect for This Project